-The capsaicin within hot chili peppers may reduce viral activity of herpes simplex virus according to early research.
+The capsaicin within hot chili peppers may reduce the viral activity of the herpes simplex virus according to early research.

 How to use chilis: Add hot peppers to any savory dish to give them a flavor boost.
 Slowly add more chilis into your diet so that you have time to adapt to the capsaicin, or heat factor.

 Ginger and turmeric both belong to the ginger family of plants and have some similar actions in the body.
 Both are common spices that bring a natural warmness to foods and both also dampen down inflammation compounds, including cytokines.

 Both spices’ antiviral activities are impressive too.
 Turmeric reduces respiratory syndrome virus (RSV) in cell cultures and ginger helps reduce inflammation associated with viruses too.
 For example, one study found that ginger reduced ICU days and the need for respirator days in people with acute respiratory distress syndrome (ARDS).

 Ginger reduces influenza, particularly avian influenza H9N2 in a cell culture study as well.

 How to use ginger and turmeric: Add both spices to teas, soups, or any dish where you want some extra flavor and antioxidants.
 You can also eat crystallized ginger or buy turmeric in capsule form.
 Piperine o black pepper helps improve the absorption of the active compound in turmeric called curcumin.